Local Restaurant Owners React To New Law Allowing Alcohol To-Go Orders

-Governor Ron DeSantis signed the bill into law in Ormond Beach on Thursday, saying this will help businesses make more money while people are less likely to come out to restaurants.READ MORE: Tax Refunds Delayed As May 17 Filing Deadline Arrives
+Governor Ron DeSantis signed the bill into law in Ormond Beach on Thursday, saying this will help businesses make more money while people are less likely to come out to restaurants.READ MORE: Stimulus Check Latest: Is A Fourth Relief Payment Coming?

 Owner of Ferg’s Sports Bar and Grill, Mark Ferguson, says “I think it’s fantastic.
 There are so many people hurting out there.
 We need everything we can to keep revenue flowing.”